brigitdanthine/Table2Knowledge-Studio/README.md

 ## What is Table2Knowledge Studio?

 Table2Knowledge Studio is a localhost web application that lets you map tabular data (CSV, TSV, Excel) onto RDF/OWL ontologies through an intuitive visual interface.
 You build a conceptual graph by dragging ontology classes onto a canvas, connect them with properties, assign table columns to nodes, and export the result as RDF — ready for your triplestore.
-It was originally developed for archaeological data management using CIDOC CRM and its extensions, but works with any **RDF/OWL ontology**.
+It was originally developed for archaeological data modelling using CIDOC CRM and its extensions, but works with any **RDF/OWL ontology**.

 ### Why Table2Knowledge?